 Most professions that involve threats to human life have a formal private, state, or federal entity that over sees competency and credibility for their practitioners.
 Such is not the case for outdoor survival trainers.
-While I am no fan of bureaucracy, this lack of standards has caused legions of unqualified/dangerous people to "teach" what they feel are life saving skills to your family.
-In a worse case scenario, you'll die if following bad survival advice.
-Assuming you live, you will have built a crappy foundation upon which to base your living during an emergency; the deadly result of poor training.
+While I am no fan of bureaucracy, this lack of standards has caused legions of unqualified/dangerous people to "teach" what they feel are life saving skills to you and your family.

 The following tips will help you choose a good instructor whether you’re looking for skills in outdoor survival, primitive living or urban preparedness.
 Remember, any school is only as good as its instructors.